JigglyTheDuck/docs/readme.md

 To make sure that `tempo` has the most votes you can sell 800 tokens at a registered liquidity pool like this:

  1. Check the decimal value of the option: `tempo` is `x.01`
- 2. Click on `Trade` and sell 800.01 tokens.
+ 2. Click on **TRADE** and sell 800.01 tokens.

-This will add 800 votes to `tempo` and since 800 + 164 = 964 > 953, `tempo` now will become the leading candidate for the segment.
+This will add 800 votes to `tempo` and since *800 + 164 = 964 > 953*, `tempo` now will become the leading candidate for the segment.

-This process is repeated over and over until all 3 channels receive the `end_channel` command, at which point the composition is considered final.
+This process is repeated over and over until all 3 channels receive the `channel_end` command, at which point the composition is considered final.

+## Reach out

+With any questions, concerns, or suggestions, feel free to reach out to the [Reddit community](https://www.reddit.com/r/JigglyTheDuck) or email [theduck@jiggly.app](mailto:theduck@jiggly.app).